 In the course of exploration, development and production of mineral properties, risks such as (among others) unexpected or unusual geological operating conditions and other environmental occurrences may occur.
 It is not always possible to fully insure against such risks and, even where such insurance is available, the Company may decide to not take out insurance against such risks.
 Should such liabilities arise, they could reduce or eliminate any future profitability and result in increasing costs and a decline in the value of the Company.
-The Company maintains liability insurance in accordance with industry standards, however, the nature of these types of risks is such that liabilities could exceed policy limits and the Company could incur significant costs that could have a material adverse effect on its business, results of operations and financial condition.
+The Company maintains liabilities could exceed policy limits and the Company could incur significant costs that could have a material adverse effect on its business, results of operations and financial condition.